 - Don’t give advice: If your friend is asking about custody arrangements, child support, alimony or legal advice, direct them to the professionals—on our team.
 Their situation is unique, and they may have financial circumstances that differ from your own.
 Leave the legal counsel to those who are experienced and unbiased.

 Divorce Counsel from the Professionals

 If someone you care about is facing a divorce, it is understandable for them to seek the support and advice of friends, but there are some things that should be left to the professionals.
-Let our team of Orange County divorce mediation lawyers aid with the legal process of divorce and mediation.
+Let our team of mediation lawyers aid with the legal process of divorce and mediation.
 Let us handle the courtroom counsel, so you can be there for emotional support and to congratulate them when it is over.